Adacel Polio Suspension for injection

 When you or your child must not be given it

-Do not have ADACEL® POLIO if you or your child has an allergy to:
+Do not have ADACEL POLIO if you or your child has:

-- ADACEL® POLIO or any of the ingredients listed at the end of this leaflet.
+- had an allergic reaction to ADACEL® POLIO or any of the ingredients listed at the end of this leaflet.

-- had an anaphylactic or other allergic reaction to a previous dose of this vaccine or another vaccine designed to protect against pertussis, tetanus, diphtheria or polio.
+- had an allergic reaction to another vaccine designed to protect against pertussis, tetanus, diphtheria or polio.

 - had serious encephalopathy (disease of brain) without an apparent cause within 7 days of a previous pertussis, tetanus or diphtheria vaccination.